ssaring/sportstracker/sportstracker/docs/README.txt

 So we used the chance to start with a lean Mercurial repository.
 The SVN repository will stay online at SourceForge for being able to access all history revisions, if really needed.
-But there will be no future commits to SVN aymore, they will all go to the Git repository.
+But there will be no future commits to SVN anymore, they will all go to the Git repository.

 You can find further details for the SCM usage and the collaboration workflow at the GitHub project site and in the Git / GitHub documentation.